Desiree S. Anzalone Dead, Lucille Ball & Desi Arnaz’s Great-Granddaughter Dies At Age 31 From Breast Cancer

 Desiree Was First Diagnosed With Cancer At Age 25

-The second diagnosis was three years later and revealed that her disease was stage 4 — a severe case that means that the cancer has spread to other parts of the body.
+After being diagnosed for the first time, Desiree underwent chemotherapy and a double mastectomy.
+The second diagnosis was three years later and revealed that her disease had progressed to stage 4 — a severe case that means it has spread to other parts of the body.
 In Desiree’s case, it had spread to her bones, liver, and lungs.

 Her mother claimed that the coronavirus pandemic kept the two apart more than she would have liked during her final days.